PANPEIWEN/Infrared-Small-Target-Detection-Segmentation-Framework/docs/add_model.md

-## Add your own model
+## Add Custom Model

-You need to follow the process below to add your own model.
+You need to follow the process below to add custom model.

 ### Add Model File